-Mrs. Vacek announced that Councilmember Gonzales was out of the State on City Business attending the 2017 Women in the World Summit and Councilmember Krier was at the Legislative Session in Austin testifying on behalf of the City of San Antonio.
+Mrs. Vacek announced that Councilmember Gonzales was on City Business attending the 2017 Women in the World Summit and Councilmember Krier was at the Legislative Session in Austin testifying on behalf of the City of San Antonio.

 1. A Briefing by the San Antonio River Authority on the San Pedro Creek Improvement Project.
 [Lori Houston, Assistant City Manager; John Jacks, Interim Director, Center City Development & Operations]